 - 1. Agriculture, including forestry and livestock raising, requiring no structure within the floodway except structures for temporary shelter and including agriculture and forestry access roads. - 2.
 Dams, provided they are designed and constructed in accordance with specifications of the State Safe Dam Act, latest revision and this UDO. - 3.
 Public parks and recreation areas and facilities requiring no structures within the floodplain, except structures for temporary shelter, including but not limited to, boat ramps, docks, parking areas, and recreation facilities; private and commercial recreation developments and campgrounds. - 4.
-Bridges, culverts, and the roadway fill related to these structures. - 5.
-Parking areas.
+Bridges, culverts, and the roadway fill related to these structures. - Parking areas.
 All required parking areas must be located at an elevation higher than the calculated 5-year storm, and may not be located within any floodway. - 6.
 Outdoor storage and/or accessory buildings not exceeding 500 square feet. - 7.
 Fences with sufficient open area to permit the free flow of water and debris. - 8.
-Public utility poles, towers, pipelines, sewer, and other similar public and semi-public utilities and facilities. - 9.
-Signs and sign structures, provided they permit the free flow of water and debris. - 10.
-Swimming pools and tennis courts, provided that fences around such structures have sufficient open area to permit the free flow of water and debris.
+Public utility poles, towers, pipelines, sewer, and other similar public and semipublic utilities and facilities.